khaors/geocompr/main.md

 Typically, geoportals provide an interface that lets you query interactively the existing data (spatial and temporal extent, and product).
 However, in this book we encourage you to create reproducible workflows.
-In many cases data downloads can be scripted via download calls to static URLs or APIs (see the [Sentinel API](https://scihub.copernicus.eu/twiki/do/view/SciHubWebPortal/APIHubDescription) for example), saving time, and enabling others to repeat and update the unglamorous data download process.
+In many cases data downloads can be scripted via download calls to static URLs or APIs (see the [Sentinel API](https://scihub.copernicus.eu/twiki/do/view/SciHubWebPortal/APIHubDescription) for example), saving time and enabling others to repeat and update the unglamorous data download process.

 Traditionally, files have been stored on servers.
 <!-- that's probably not the best example - replace it with something better -->